-Violations of this policy may result in a range of actions, including Feedback removal, cancellation of cases in the Resolution Center, limits on account privileges (such as use of the eBay Buyer Protection program), limits on overall buying activity, and account suspension.
+Violations of this policy may result in a range of actions, including Feedback removal, cancellation of cases in the Resolution Center, limits on account privileges (such as use of the eBay Money Back Guarantee), limits on overall buying activity, and account suspension.

 Buying behaviors we don't allow

 If you've placed a winning bid or clicked the Commit to Buy button in a Buy it Now listing, you've committed to purchasing that item.

 If you don't pay for it, even if you've changed your mind, you're violating the unpaid item policy, which may result in account restriction or suspension.

 When you bid on or buy an item, you're accepting the seller's terms as set out in their listing, provided they comply with our listing policies.
 You're entitled to expect that the seller will do what they've said with regards to shipping, payments, and returns.
 We know there are sometimes exceptional circumstances, and we allow reasonable and limited requests.
 However, the seller is not obligated to fulfill requests outside of their terms.

 Making unreasonable or excessive demands is not allowed.
 Using the threat of negative Feedback, low detailed seller ratings, or buyer protection cases to make such demands is considered extortion and is not allowed.

 Asking to use one of the alternative shipping options specified in the listing

 Asking to use a more expensive shipping option to get the item more quickly, and offering to pay the extra shipping cost